 Mr. Reisner has represented numerous large and small companies through trial involving companies' most important products including Charter Communications, Amazon, Time Warner Cable, Sanofi, Regeneron, Pfizer, Novartis and Medicalgorithmics.
 His experience includes representing plaintiffs and defendants in both jury and bench trials, ANDA litigation and arbitration proceedings as well as IP due diligence and transactional matters.

-- Representing Sanofi and Regeneron defending against an action brought by Amgen alleging its patents cover cholesterol lowering anti-PCSK9 antibodies including defendants' Praluent® drug.
-After a jury trial resulting in a split verdict, the district court entered a judgment in favor of defendants that invalidated all of Amgen's asserted patent claims.
+- Representing Sanofi and Regeneron defending against an action brought by Amgen alleging its patents cover cholesterol lowering anti-PCSK9 antibodies including defendants’ Praluent® drug.
+After a jury trial resulting in a split verdict, the district court entered a judgment in favor of defendants that invalidated all of Amgen’s asserted patent claims which was affirmed on appeal.
 Amgen v.
 Sanofi/Regeneron, D.Del.
-(2017-present).
+(2017–present); Fed.
+Cir.
+(2021).
+The case was designated by LMG Life Sciences an “Impact Case of the Year.”

 - Representing Charter Communications defending against an action brought by Quantum Stream alleging infringement of 3 patents that allegedly covered dynamic ad insertion technology.
 The district court granted defendant's motion to dismiss and invalided all asserted claims under section 101.
 Plaintiff did not take an appeal.
 Quantum Stream v.
 Charter, S.D.N.Y.
 (2018).